 What are the handicrafts in Slovenia?

-Several have established a reputation for producing regionally created goods including forged iron, woodwork, ceramics, and lace.
+Several have established a reputation for producing regionally created goods including forged iron, woodwork, ceramics, and historic wood painting techniques in slovenia.

 What art is Slovenia known for?